zS1L3NT/cpp-interest/README.md

 g++ interest.cpp -o interest && interest
 ```

+If you cannot compile the C++ then use the .exe file given.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.